dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### Dynamic Programming

 Dynamic programming is about breaking the overall goal into sub-goal and solving sub-goal optimally.
 In DP, we are given given a perfect model of the environment as a MDP.
 The prediction problem involves evaluating a policy for a given MDP and a policy.
+(How good is this policy?)
 We use policy evaluation method to evaluate given policy.
 The control problem involves solving an MDP, finding an optimal policy.
+(What is the best policy for given MDP?)
 We use either policy iteration or value iteration methods to find an optimal policy (or optimal value function).

 - Policy Evaluation

 In policy evaluation, given a MDP and policy we evaluate a policy by updating value function of states iteratively until convergence i.e, we apply Bellman expectation equation for state-value function iteratively.
 We initialize $$v_{1}$$ to be 0 and update value functions $$v_{1},v_{2},...,v_{k}$$ for certain iterations k, such that $$\vert v_{k}-v_{k-1} \vert$$ does not exceed some predefined threshold.

 $$
 \begin{aligned}